netzkolchose/elastipy/README.md

 Without a [metric](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics.html) these numbers are the document counts.

-Above example as a one-line:
+Above example as a one-liner:

 ```python